Running on Rockfish/MARCC - JHU 🪨🐠

 # or any other model repositories

 You will be prompted to provide your GitHub username and password.
-Note that from 2021, GitHub has changed the use of passwords to the use of personal acces tokens, so the prompted "password" is not the password you use to login.
-Instead, we recommend using the more safe ssh protocol to clone GitHub repositories.
-To do so, first generate an ssh private-public keypair on the Rockfish cluster and then copy the generated public key from the Rockfish cluster to your local computer by opening a terminal and prompting,
+Note that from 2021, GitHub has changed the use of passwords to the use of [personal acces tokens](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens), so the prompted "password" is not the password you use to login.
+Instead, we recommend using the more safe `ssh` protocol to clone GitHub repositories.
+To do so, first [generate an ssh private-public keypair](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent?platform=linux) on the Rockfish cluster and then copy the generated public key from the Rockfish cluster to your local computer by opening a terminal and prompting,

-scp -r <username>@rfdtn1.rockfish.jhu.edu:/home/<username>/.ssh/<key_name.pub> .
+`scp -r <username>@rfdtn1.rockfish.jhu.edu:/home/<username>/.ssh/<key_name.pub> .`

-Then add the public key to your GitHub account.
-Next, make a file ~/.ssh/config by using the command vi ~/.ssh/config`.
+Then [add the public key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) to your GitHub account.
+Next, make a file `~/.ssh/config` by `using the command` vi \~/.ssh/config\`.
 Press 'I' to go into insert mode and paste the following chunck of code,

 Host github.com